IntelRealSense/librealsense/readme.md

 1. C - Core library API exposed via the C89 ABI
 2. C++ - Single header file (rs.hpp) wrapper around C API, providing classes and exceptions
-3. C# - Single source file (rs.cs) wrapper for P/Invoke to C API, providing classes and exceptions

-Ongoing effort will be dedicated to bindings and wrappers for other languages and frameworks.
-The core API is expressed in C89 which enables the library to be easily wrapped into other languages.

 ## Functionality